Understanding direct cremation

 A send-off that’s… just right

 Every goodbye is personal.
-Big or small, traditional or informal — choose what feels right for you and those who loved them.
+Big or small, traditional or informal — families choose what feels right for them and those who loved the person.

 " My sister loved her garden, so we planted a rose bush with her ashes together as a family. "

-" We created an online tribute page to share photos and memories and to fundraise for Mum’s favourite charity. "
+" We created an online tribute page to share photos and memories and to fundraise for a favourite charity. "

 " My grandmother wanted a simple farewell with her ashes scattered at her favourite place.
-EcoCremation made it possible exactly as she wished. "
+Choosing a direct cremation made that possible. "

 Serving England, Wales